shosato0306/SNS/README.md

 	* Email confirmation
 * User Role Management
 	* User
-		* Basic permissions to write articles and comments and this other users.
+		* Basic permissions to write articles and comments and this other users
 	* Moderator
-		* Adds permission to moderate comments made by other users.
+		* Adds permission to moderate comments made by other users
 	* Administrator
-		* Full access, which includes permission to change the roles of other users.
+		* Full access, which includes permission to change the roles of other users

 * User follow function
 * REST API